-So let’s say you’re self employed, and you contributed $10,000 toward SEP IRAs for yourself and your employees in 2021.
+So let’s say you’re self-employed, and you contribute $10,000 toward SEP IRAs for yourself and your employees in 2023.
 Depending on which tax bracket you fall in, you could potentially save thousands of dollars in income taxes based on your SEP IRA contributions alone.
-And because contributing with pre-tax dollars reduces your taxable income, contributing to a SEP IRA may open the door for additional tax deductions or credits.
+And because contributing with pretax dollars reduces your taxable income, contributing to a SEP IRA may open the door for additional tax deductions or credits.

 In addition, you may invest in any options offered by the account provider that you opened your SEP IRA with.
 These typically include stocks, bonds and mutual funds.
 In some cases, your options may be more diverse than those found in a typical 401(k) or Roth IRA investment menu.

 With that said, it’s important to set your asset allocation by age and risk tolerance before investing in either a SEP IRA or a Roth IRA.
 If you’re not sure what yours is, you can use our asset allocation calculator.
 It provides you with a glimpse of what your investment portfolio may look like based on your risk appetite.

 You can open a SEP IRA at most financial institutions, including banks and investment firms.
 It’s important to shop around, however.
 Some firms charge no application fees or annual maintenance fees for running a SEP IRA.
 Investment menus and other benefits may also differ across different providers.

 If you’re an employer looking to establish a SEP IRA, the IRS offers the following guidelines: